 Last time I was pushing hands with Master Chen and he told me his secret was “I only rotate”.
 I thought he was just kidding but this seminar I finally understand what he meant.

 Taiji enthusiast often talk about “The Thirteen postures” (十三勢) “Eight Gates” (八門) and provide some vague explanations of its importance and use.
-Master Chen was able to explain clearly the physical implications of each of those postures as a manifesting of the same phenomena – the rotation of a sphere.
+Master Chen was able to explain clearly the physical implications of each of those postures as a manifesting of the same phenomena – theof a sphere.

 Figure 5 shows a sphere on a plane (a circle).
 The circle is rotating on its center and the circle can be divided into four quadrants based on the vertical and horizontal axis.
 The position of each quadrant can be described using an clock analogy.
 An incoming force (coming in at 9 o’clock) can touch any segment of the circle but as the circle rotates, the resulting reaction on the incoming action will be different.
 When an on-coming force moves the circle from 9 o’clock to 12 o’clock (within the top left quadrant), the force is deflected that is the P’eng (掤) technique.
 A short cut for describing to remember this action is that “the energy goes up hill”.
 When an on coming force continues and the circle touches the top left quadrant (From 12 o’clock to 3 o’clock), the force is brought towards the center and in Taiji terms this reaction is called Lu (捋).
 The experience of Lu is to go with the flow.
-If the on coming force touches the lower right quadrant (from 3 to 6 o’clock) then the action is Ji (挤).
+If the on coming force continues and the circle touches the lower right quadrant (from 3 to 6 o’clock) then the action is Ji (挤).
 Ji is about taking up space.
 The force continues to rotate the circle, the circle reaches the lower left quadrant (6 to 9 o’clock) then the reaction is àn (按 ).
 Some people describe the action of An as uprooting but An is better described as letting it go.

-Figure 6 shows the sphere rotating in three dimensions.
-The combination of rotation of the sphere in three dimensions results in the techniques of Cai (採), Lie (挒) and Zhou (肘)., The translation of the entire sphere forms the bases of the K’ao (靠).
+Figure 6 shows the sphere rotating in.
+The combination of of the sphere in results in the techniques of Cai (採), Lie (挒) and Zhou (肘)., The translation of the entire sphere forms the bases of the K’ao (靠).

 Such a vivid illustration of the beauty of the Practical Method but it only highlights how difficult it is to play with Master Chen.